Constitution Review Group

-The Constitution Review Group was a group established by the Irish government in 1995 to review the Constitution of Ireland and to recommend alterations.
+The Constitution Review Group (CRG) was a group established by the Irish government in 1995 to review the Constitution of Ireland and recommend amendments.
 The group was chaired by T. K. Whitaker and had fifteen members selected from different backgrounds, though lawyers predominated.

-The terms of reference for the Group were:
+Establishment

+A Government of Renewal, the programme of the 24th government of Ireland established in December 1994, specified that a constitution review group would be established and its report would be the basis, not for direct government action, but rather for a subsequent cross-party committee.
+The government order establishing the CRG was made on 27 April 1995 and the group was launched on 11 May 1995.
+The terms of reference were: